Toolangi, Victoria: History

 Toolangi is the Taungurung word for stringybark.
 It is believed the area was known as Mt Rose by European settlers up until the 1890s.
 European settlers first inhabited Toolangi in the 1860s by paling splitters and then timber cutters, who camped deep in the bush.
 They were attracted by the huge stands of mountain ash (Eucalyptus regnans), a tree that splits easily, and the messmate timber, which proved durable as a building material.

 Toolangi Post Office opened on 1 August 1900 and closed in 1974.

+Toolangi Football Club entered a side in the Yarra Valley Football League Reserves competition in 1952 and 1953.

 It was not until the early 1960s that electricity came to Toolangi.
 Together with the opening of the Melba Highway, this created the impetus for industrial expansion in the area.
 An early development was the Potato Research Station (1945), which was followed by the Strawberry Certification Scheme.

 On 7 February 2009, the Black Saturday bushfires reached Toolangi and led to two deaths and 18 homes burnt.
 Fire surrounded the town for weeks and the whole area was quarantined for three weeks.
 The township itself and a small segment of forest in the Toolangi State Forest to the east of the town survived.